 - a.
-Check the types of vegetation found on the site: - x_deciduous tree: cottonwood - x__evergreen tree: pine - x_shrubs - x__grass - pasture - crop or grain - Orchards, vineyards or other permanent crops. - wet soil plants: cattail, buttercup, bullrush, skunk cabbage, other - water plants: water lily, eelgrass, milfoil, other - X__other types of vegetation: Japanese Knotweed - b.
-What kind and amount of vegetation will be removed or altered? - Removal is limited to two pine trees near the center of the site, one of which is dead, and two smaller volunteer cottonwood trees to the north of the site.
-The project will also remove an extensive infestation of Japanese Knotweed.
-The appropriate removal of the Knotweed which is on the King County Noxious weed list, necessitates the excavation of the top four feet of soil in order to fully remove the root masses. - c.
+Check the types of vegetation found on the site: - x__deciduous tree: poplar - evergreen tree: none - shrubs - x_grass - pasture - crop or grain - Orchards, vineyards or other permanent crops. - wet soil plants: cattail, buttercup, bullrush, skunk cabbage, other - water plants: water lily, eelgrass, milfoil, other - other types of vegetation: - b.
+What kind and amount of vegetation will be removed or altered?
+Removal is limited to two multi-stemmed Lombardy Poplar trees on the site and they will be replaced by approximately 80 new trees. - c.
 List threatened and endangered species known to be on or near the site.
 None known or observed. - d.
-Proposed landscaping, use of native plants, or other measures to preserve or enhance vegetation on the site, if any: The park development proposes to plant 40 trees in the park and the surrounding right-of-way.
-All disturbed areas on the site not receiving surfaces as described previously will be restored with erosion control and hydroseeding or new landscaping consistent with public use. - e.
+Proposed landscaping, use of native plants, or other measures to preserve or enhance vegetation on the site, if any:

+The park development proposes to plant 80 trees on the site.
+All disturbed areas on the site not receiving surfaces as described previously will be restored with erosion control and hydroseeding or new landscaping consistent with public use.

+e.
 List all noxious weeds and invasive species known to be on or near the site.
-Japanese Knotweed.
+None known.